 For Desktop Users

 When using Twitter on a desktop computer or laptop, you need to click on your profile picture on the upper right and then click 'Setting and Privacy' from the drop down menu.
 Next you can click 'Muted words' on left menu bar.
 Then you can type in any phrase or word you would like and tweets containing those words or phrases will not appear in your timeline or mentions.

 For Mobile Users

 On the Twitter mobile app, simply go Settings and Privacy.
 Click Privacy and Safety and scroll down to Muted Words.
-From there you can add whichever words or phrases you would like.
+From there you can add whichever words or phrases you like.

 Child sexual exploitation

 Come across content on Twitter that you feel is sexual exploitation of a child, take the following steps: